Proudly serving Massachusetts & Rhode Island including - Framingham, Providence, Newport and nearby1-855-622-4013

 Our certified technicians work with you to customize your waterproofing solution and will provide you with a lasting dry basement.

-Whether you live in Boston, Providence, Framingham, Brockton, Quincy, Woonsocket, Warwick, Newport, Cranston, Weymouth, Bristol, Westerly, Milton, Braintree, Plymouth, Brookline, Taunton, DryZone Basement Systems can take care of your leaking basement and basement repair needs in Massachusetts and Rhode Island.
+Whether you live in Newport, Providence, Framingham, Brockton, Quincy, Woonsocket, Warwick, Fall River, Cranston, Weymouth, Bristol, Westerly, Milton, Braintree, Plymouth, Brookline, Taunton, DryZone Basement Systems can take care of your leaking basement and basement repair needs in Massachusetts and Rhode Island.